Inline Assembly

 Precautions

-• in and out mappings are verified at compile time, but the validity of the commands themselves is not guaranteed.
+The mapping of registers through in and out is verified at compile time, but the semantic validity or execution results of assembly instructions are not guaranteed.